Tableauexpert/A-Mart/README.md

 The Sales and Marketing department will be provided with dashboards that refresh every 15 days.
 These dashboards will focus on identifying the top percentage of customers responsible for contributing 50% or more of the total revenue.

 A customer segmentation approach using RFM scores will be implemented, classifying customers into the following categories: VIP, Active, Dormant, and Lost customers.
+A Customer LTV will be calculated for each customer.